Theydon Garnon

 Theydon Garnon is a village and civil parish in the Epping Forest district, in the county of Essex, England.
 The parish also includes the hamlet of Hobbs Cross.

 History

 Also recorded as Thoydon Garnon and Coopersale, "Theydon" is thought to mean 'valley where thatch (material) grows' and "Garnon" derives from the Gernon family.
 A weekly market and annual fair was granted to Theydon Garnon in 1305.
 A workhouse operated in the parish from around 1704.

 By 1851 the parish's population had reached 1,237.
-Epping Union Workhouse was in Theydon Garnon; it and Epping station also opened within the parish in 1865, but was included in the newly formed Epping Urban District in 1896, along with the village of Coopersale and the hamlets of Coopersale Street, and Fiddler's Hamlet.
+Epping Union Workhouse was in Theydon Garnon; it and Epping station also opened within the parish in 1865.
+This part of Theydon Garnon parish was transferred to the newly formed Epping Urban District in 1896, along with the village of Coopersale and the hamlets of Coopersale Street, and Fiddler's Hamlet.
 The reduction in the parish's size led to a reduction in population, down to 317 in 1901.

 Amenities

 The village contains an Anglican parish church, dating back to the 13th Century and dedicated to All Saints.
 A primary school part-bears the village's name, but is located in the village of Coopersale in the neighbouring Epping parish.